Artificial Intelligence in Tech Industry | HCLTech

 Professor Max Tegmark, in his book Life 3.0, defines 'Life 3.0' as one which is free from evolutionary shackles.
 All life forms are limited by their biological hardware (essentially carbon and stardust).
 This is overcome by imbibing non-carbon (silicon?) intelligence into human life.
-Basically, intelligence that does not have biological limitations, such as artificial intelligence (AI), wherein, lifeless objects develop capabilities to learn and react based on that learning.
+Basically, intelligence that does not have biological limitations, such as (AI), wherein, lifeless objects develop capabilities to learn and react based on that learning.
 Things like a car, a computer, interactive movie, or something that we are clueless about today.

-There are many concepts within the domain of AI, including machine learning (ML), deep learning, neural networks, natural learning processing (NLP), VI , Augmented Reality (AR), LSTM, and a few others.
+There are many concepts within the domain of AI, including (ML), deep learning, neural networks, (NLP), VI , Augmented Reality (AR), LSTM, and a few others.
 All of these deal with a vast amount of data in various shapes and forms - sound, image, video, electrical pulses, temperature, pH values, viscosity, biome markers, structured and unstructured data, and so on.
 Various techniques (like modeling) are used to process such data or a combination thereof using oversimplified methods, such as learning and scoring.

 Chip design - Semiconductor chip design is challenging molecular limitations of silicon.
 Design process consists of assembling some really large volumes of data, correlating those to simulating scenarios (voltage, heat, power consumption, memory drops, etc.).
 Traditional process is focused on designing the nominal and build variations around it, and create the best technological product.
-Over the years, that has changed to include technology, integration capabilities, collaboration, and the window to ship the product (launch and supply chain ).
-While Big Data platforms are helping gather the data, it is AI that is driving learning specific algorithms and computational optimization of the data.
+Over the years, that has changed to include technology, integration capabilities, collaboration, and the window to ship the product (launch and ).
+While platforms are helping gather the data, it is AI that is driving learning specific algorithms and computational optimization of the data.

 Fabs – this business has seen some serious churn.
 Around 83 companies have closed (or consolidated) since 2008.
 It is a very capital-intensive industry and every new node generation-lead time is getting longer, transistor and memory is getting denser, and layers and dimensions are increasing.
 AI technology is used in increasing chip yields (dies per wafer), faster inspection, and improved quality assurance.
 Typical tooling and processes can only result in low throughput, the high cost of tooling, and, thus, the risk of damaging the product.
 Companies are now using AI with 3D microscopes that can process 100,000 chips per minute and catch errors (material density in wafers) at the nanometer scale and for multiple layers instantly.
 Testing and assembly constitutes 20-30% of production cost, which no one can afford to ignore.
 One of the large memory and dynamic random-access memory (DRAM) companies uses deep learning to predict failures before electrical testing starts.